Central African Republic on brink of collapse: U.N.

 The landlocked former French colony - one of the poorest places on earth - has been plunged into chaos since the Seleka rebels seized power from President Francois Bozize four months ago, triggering a humanitarian crisis in the heart of Africa.

 “The African Union has requested financial, logistical and technical support.
 We have recommended to the council to provide this support.
-We have also recommended to better adapt the U.N. (political) mission to the current situation,” U.N. envoy to the Central African Republic, retired Lieutenant General Babacar Gaye, said.
+We have also recommended to better adapt the U.N. (political) mission to the current situation,” U.N. envoy to Central African Republic, retired Lt.
+Gen. Babacar Gaye, said.

 The African Union and United Nations plan to send experts to the Central African Republic shortly to assess exactly what was needed and U.N. diplomats said that on the basis of those reports the Security Council would respond with a resolution.

 Gaye and U.N.
-Assistant Secretary-General for Human Rights Ivan Simonovic both signaled to the Security Council that the AU force would not be enough to combat the crisis in the Central African Republic, which borders six other states.
+Assistant Secretary-General for Human Rights Ivan Simonovic both signaled to the Security Council that the African Union force would not be enough to combat the crisis in Central African Republic, which borders six other states.

 “A much larger and nationally more diversified force is needed to provide security and protect the population,” Simonovic said.
 “Such a force would also prevent foreign rebel groups, such as the Lord’s Resistance Army or Islamist extremist groups, from finding a safe haven in the country.”